DO3SE/DO3SE-UI/notes/pn_gsto_2010-08-06/NOTES.rst

   + Photosynthetically Active Radiation (PAR) - already a model input
   + Windspeed at leaf surface - already an input
   + Air temperature - already an input
+  + Relative humidity
-  + Relative humidity - can be calculated from air temp and VPD (if not present)?
+      + Can be calculated from air temp, VPD and pressure
+      + Don't bother allowing this as an input?
+  + CO2 concentration
+      + No sensible derivation
+      + To simplify matters, set it as a per-site/per-dataset constant, example values in documentation/tooltips
-  + CO2 concentration - does a derivation exist?
+      + Default to mean atmospheric CO2 concentration from literature?
-  + Leaf temperature - does a derivation exist?
+  + Leaf temperature
+      + No sensible derivation?
+      + Possibly use a simple derivation (e.g. = air temp) in absence of real data

 Parameter inputs (vegetation-specific) are: